Walter Neurath

 Walter Neurath (1903–1967) was a British publisher, the co-founder in 1949, with his wife, Eva Neurath, of Thames & Hudson.

 Early life

-Neurath was born in Josefstädterstrasse, Vienna, Austria on the 1st October 1903, the only child of Alois Neurath (1872–1934) and his wife, Gisela Fröhlich (d.
+Neurath was born in Josefstädterstrasse, Vienna, Austria on 1 October 1903, the only child of Alois Neurath (1886–1955) and his wife, Gisela Fröhlich (d.
 1944), who had moved from Bratislava ten years earlier.
 Walter spent his entire childhood in Vienna, where his father owned a wholesale tea, coffee, and luxury foods importation business.
 He was educated at the Volks Schule and the Real Gymnasium from which he matriculated with distinction.
 He then attended the University of Vienna where he studied art history, archaeology, and history, becoming, in 1922, a member of the Institute for Art History.
 At the same time he worked for the art book publisher Würthle & Sohn and organized various art exhibitions, including one in Paris of nineteenth-century French paintings from Viennese collections.
 He also lectured on art history to the Austrian equivalent of the Workers' Educational Association.